forestryio/forestry.io/hugo/content/docs/git-sync/index.md

 ![](/uploads/2018/01/12.png)

 From the [dashboard](https://app.forestry.io/dashboard), click "Add Site".
-In the modal the opens, choose "Import existing site".
+In the modal that opens, choose "Import existing site".

 ![](/uploads/2018/01/23.png)

-Choose the static site generator your site is built with from the dropdown, and then press "Next".
+Choose the static site generator your site is built with from the dropdown menu, and then press "Next".

 ![](/uploads/2018/01/34.png)